symopsio/walkthrough/04_define_flow.md

 A `flow` is equivalent to a `function` in other languages: it is a packaged piece of code that can be named and invoked with arguments.
 Sym Workflows are lexically scoped, but a `flow` is not a closure: there are no variable bindings associated with it.
 The name of a `flow` must be unique within the file it is defined in.

 In our starter file, we see a simple "Hello, World" flow which uses the `io` module to `say` a message to the current user.
+The `io` module will always find the most appropriate interface to send data to the user on.
+For example, if there is a terminal waiting for the output of a workflow, the data will go there.
+Otherwise, `io` might fall back to a chat-ops interface, such as Slack.

-Since the Sym Slack Bot automatically provides an `io` location to the Sym Users service, this message will go to the `user` via a Slack DM.
+Since the Sym Slack Bot automatically provides an `io` location to the Sym Users service, and there is no terminal waiting for output, this message will go to the `user` via a Slack DM.
+Later, we will explore how to attach a terminal to a workflow triggered by an Event, so as to receive output locally.

 **[Next: Deploying Your Workflow](05_deploy_flow.md)**